-REAL y-Series contains a variety of experiences with a multitude of activities that incorporate clinically recognized, existing therapeutic, functional, and wellness exercises to facilitate motor learning, cognitive function, memory, and relaxation.

-Settings for each experience and their activities will involve parameters such as turning on and off avatar features and environmental factors.
-While using the REAL y-Series, the HCP remains responsible for the patient's safety and the appropriateness of individual exercises including range of motion (ROM) attempted and any other limb or joint limitations unique to that patient.
+The REALTM Immersive System contains a variety of activities that incorporate clinically recognized, existing therapeutic and functional exercises to facilitate motor and cognitive rehabilitation.
+Settings for each activity will involve parameters such as turning on and off avatar features and environmental factors.
+While using the REAL Immersive System, the HCP remains responsible for the patient's safety and the appropriateness of individual exercises including a range of motion (ROM) attempted and any other limb or joint limitations unique to that patient.